Last editedOct 20235 min read

 We help maximise payment success by ensuring you are compliant with the Direct Debit agreement

-We keep you apprised of failed payments, and payment attempts are made up to three times
+We keep you informed of any failed payments and payment collection attempts are made up to three times

 We automate a job that would otherwise have to be done manually, helping you reduce costs

 Need to let your customers know you are using GoCardless for recurrent payments?
-You can easily send them an email in-app, inviting them to create an easy one-time DDI and ensure easy future payments.
+You can easily send them an email in-app, inviting them to authorise a one-time Direct Debit mandate and ensure easy future payments.

 International Direct Debit for small companies